 Where we need your consent, we will ask for this separately.
 Your consent must be freely given by positively opting in or making a clear affirmative action that you are giving your consent.
 We will do our very best to ensure you know exactly what you are consenting to and remind you that you may withdraw your consent at anytime by contacting us by email or phone.
 Where consent is obtained a record of this will be made confirming what you have consented to, the time and date and how consent was obtained.

 Customers: Our customers are important to us however we appreciate that on some occasions you may wish to look elsewhere.
 If you do, it would be nice to stay in touch and therefore will ask for your consent for us to do so.

 Potential Customers: Where you have expressed an interest in our service but have then decided not to proceed we will ask for your consent to stay in contact with you in case you would like to use our services later.

 Non-Customers: We will only send you information about our services if we have obtained your consent to do so.

-Google and various other websites that are listed below can track you through “this Site” as we use their services for social media, usage analysis, behavior tracking, and infrastructure purposes.
+Google and various other websites that are listed below can track you through "this Site" as we use their services for social media, usage analysis, behaviour tracking, and infrastructure purposes.

 Google participates in the NIA opt-out program.
 You can visit this link to no longer be tracked by Google and Google properties such as Google Plus.